Hodge cohomology on blow-ups along subvarieties: Acknowledgements

 \begin{rem} Combining this with Antieau--Bhatt--Mathew's examples, one can obtain odd-dimensional ($\geq 5$) smooth proper varieties such that the HKR spectral sequence does not degenerate at $E_{2}$. \end{rem}

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-This work starts when the first three authors were visiting Institut Fourier (Math\'{e}matiques) at Universit\'{e} de Grenoble-Alpes, Departments of Mathematics at Universit\`{a} degli Studi di Milano and Cornell University, respectively; they would like to thank those institutes for the hospitality and providing the completion working environment.
-Last but not least, they sincerely thank Professor V. Navarro Aznar for pointing out the paper \cite{Hua01} to them and answering their question on Lemma \ref{iso1-2-3}.(iii).
-S. Rao is partially supported by NSFC (Grant No. 11671305, 11771339).
-S. Yang and X.-D. Yang are partially supported by NSFC (Grant No. 11701414, 11571242) and the China Scholarship Council.
-X. Yu is partially supported by NSFC (Grant No. 11701413).
+This work started when the first three authors were visiting Institut Fourier (Math\'{e}matiques) at Universit\'{e} de Grenoble-Alpes, Departments of Mathematics at Universit\`{a} degli Studi di Milano and Cornell University, respectively; they would like to thank those institutes for the hospitality and providing the wonderful working environment.
+Last but not least, all the authors sincerely thank Professor V. Navarro Aznar for pointing out the paper \cite{Hua01} to them and answering their question on Lemma \ref{iso1-2-3} (iii), and Professor K. R\"ulling for his important comment on their proof of the main theorem, and also Professor B. Antieau for sending us their paper \cite{ABM19}.
+Finally, the authors are grateful to the anonymous referee for useful comments and suggestions.
+S. Rao is partially supported by the National Nature Science Foundation of China (Grant No. 11671305, 11771339, 11922115) and the Fundamental Research Funds for the Central Universities (Grant No. 2042020kf1065).
+S. Yang and X.-D. Yang are partially supported by the National Nature Science Foundation of China (Grant No. 11701414, 11571242,11701051) and the China Scholarship Council.
+X. Yu is partially supported by the National Nature Science Foundation of China (Grant No. 11701413, 11831013).